 When we see a known bot User Agent in the Nginx access logs, we do not include those as a billable visit.
 While we do not count bot visits toward billable visits, those bot visits would need to be coming from a User Agent that is a known bot User Agent.

 Measuring a “visit”

 It’s tempting to say “Whatever Google Analytics says is the ‘number of visitors’ in a month, that’s the number of visits in a month.”
 But it’s clear that this metric does not satisfy the definition above.
-GA doesn’t measure bot traffic or “quick bounces.”
-And GA would double-count the case of a human using two browsers or (sometimes) who has cookies disabled.
+GA tries very hard to show only real, human traffic coming to your site – so it doesn’t measure bot traffic or “quick bounces.”
+And Google Analytics would double-count the case of a human using two browsers or (sometimes) someone who has cookies disabled in their browser.